 Tickets to Sporting Events

-Think of purchasing tickets for loved ones to see their favourite sports team or to a traditional festive show like the Olympia Horse Show in west London, with some of the world’s finest showjumpers in attendance.
-The dates for this year’s Olympia event are December 17-23.
-Check ticket information at olympiahorseshow.com.
+Think of purchasing tickets for loved ones to see their favourite sports team or to a traditional festive show like the Olympia Horse Show in west London, with some of the world’s finest show-jumpers in attendance in the run up to Christmas.
+Check dates and ticket information at olympiahorseshow.com.

 Thursford’s Christmas Spectacular

 It’s destination Thursford in Norfolk for the annual Christmas Spectacular, set amid fairground carousels and mechanical organs with a cast of 130 professional singers, dancers and musicians performing a three-hour extravaganza.
 Bookings can be made online or by calling the booking office on 01328 878477.
 Click on ‘How to Book’ to access the online booking facility.
-Tickets sold out in record time in 2017.
 Use the same booking details for ‘Santa’s Magical Journey’ tickets.
 The address is Thursford Collection, Thursford, Fakenham, Norfolk, NR21 0AS and is one mile off the A148 between Fakenham and Holt.
 There’s more at thursford.com.

 Tickets to Last Night of the Proms

 There’s something about Last Night of the Proms that make our Christmas juices flow.
 The wonderful night of music and patriotism at London’s famous Royal Albert Hall – and in parks around the UK – is wonderfully celebratory.
 That definitely has something to do with it.
 But it also somehow draws a line under summer.
 The Proms season is over for another year, the children are back at school, autumn is here and Christmas will soon peak its head over the parapet.
-This year, Last Night of the Proms is on Saturday September 8th.
 Tickets for the event are available through the Royal Albert Hall website, but will sell out fast.
 They might just make an ideal early Christmas present for the music lover or passionate patriot in your life.
-And if you miss out this year, plan ahead to secure tickets next year.
+And if you miss out – or have missed out – this year, plan ahead to secure tickets next year.

-Also consider visiting the Royal Albert Hall for its enticing array of shows and concerts throughout December’s Christmas Festival, including Carols by Candlelight.
-A 30th Anniversary celebration of television comedy “Whose Line is it Anyway?” and Handel’s “Messiah” are among the 2018 highlights.
+Also consider visiting the Royal Albert Hall for its enticing array of shows and performances throughout December’s Christmas Festival, including carol concerts.
 For a full list of Christmas events go to royalalberthall.com.

 Celebrate a National Trust Christmas